 There are two open aeration basins as secondary treatment after the bio fermentation plant.
 Forced aeration with air is used to oxidize the remaining organic matter.
 Bacteria and enzymes in combination with the air reduce the COD and BOD of the wastewater.
 At the transition from basin 3 to basin 4 the Merus rings come into play.
 As can be seen in the photo, the ring is installed on the six inch pipe, between the two aerobic ponds.
 This way it is ensured, that all wastewater entering the basin 4 is treated.
 The wastewater treatment process is a continuous process.
 The plant is operating 24/7 and so ensures the wastewater is constant treated.

 One of the contaminant, which cant be treated by this wastewater treatment process, are the total and fecal coliform bacteria.
-The pig farm as described here can easily have more the 2 Million CFU / 100 ml.
-In this plant the Mexican NOM-001-SEMARNAT-1996 standard is used, which requires for the discharge water less then 1000 CFU / 100ml.
+A pig farm as described here can easily have more then 2 Million CFU / 100 ml.
+In this plant the offical Mexican NOM-001-SEMARNAT-1996 standard is used, which requires for the effluent water less than 1000 CFU / 100ml.
 Previously chemical treatment was used to reduce coliform bacteria.
 Mainly sodium hypochlorite or copper sulfate.
 Both chemicals are not only considered to be harmful and polluting, but also quite expensive.
 A plant of this size has to spend between 1,000 and 1,800 EURO per month for chemicals to control the total and fecal coliform bacteria in its wastewater.

-45 days after the installation of a 6” BIO HCI Merus ring on the pipeline between lagoon 3 and 4 of the wastewater treatment plant, a marked drop in total and fecal coliform bacteria was observed.
-Analyzes of a certified laboratory support the result, levels below 100 CFU / 100 ml of pathogenic microbiology was reached in the treated water.
+45 days after the installation of a 6” BIO HCI Merus ring on the pipeline between lagoon 3 and 4 of the wastewater treatment plant.
+Customer observed a marked drop in total and fecal coliform bacteria.
+Analyzes of a certified laboratory support the result, levels of less than 100 CFU/100 ml of pathogenic microorganisms were obtained in the treated water.